Enterwell/react-starter/README.md

 By writing tests we achieve automated checks that everything in the application is working properly.
 Automated tests are useful because you don't have to manually test all the functionalities every time something changes in the application.

-Cypess has been selected as the most suitable library for testing the valid operation of the application.
+Cypress has been selected as the most suitable library for testing the valid operation of the application.
 As part of this React starter, only integration tests have been written for each of the `views`, but sometimes it will be appropriate to write unit tests for individual components.
 Integration tests of `views` should be a minimum of what should be tested in the application.

 Tests can be run directly from the command line using the command